gaston-martin/challenge-fintech-br/doc/DESIGN.md

 ## Other limitations, choices and tradeoffs

+### Role based access control

+Due to the time restriction, and considering it has not been specified as a non-functional requirement, no RBAC mechanism have been implemented in this project.
+A Basic authentication and authorization schema can be seen in a [former project that I've done](https://github.com/gaston-martin/challenge-fintech-cl)
+In that project, RBAC was implemented using a SESSION ID technique instead of a JWT.

 ### Privacy of Data

 As per GDPR and similar laws around the world, I've tried to keep out any data which may be labelled as personal information,